MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 We'll let it run for a little bit of time.

 Note that we can interrupt it at any moment since it saves the data on the fly.

-    ❗ This script is meant for educational purposes only: scrape responsively. ❗

 ## 2 - Training a sentiment classifer usig PyTorch 🤖